Frequently Asked Questions

 Students may appeal the decision of the Committee on Students with Disabilities by submitting a letter to the Committee (via Angela Bacon in the Office of Student Affairs) explaining why he or she believes the decision is unfair or unreasonable.
-If the student disagrees with the Committee’s decision on the appeal, the student may make a final appeal to the Senior Associate Dean of Academic Affairs.
+If the student disagrees with the Committee’s decision on the appeal, the student may make a final appeal to the Associate Dean of Academic Affairs.

 Is my request for accommodation confidential?

 Information about a student’s disability is considered private and will be kept confidential.
 Faculty, administrators, and staff members who have a legitimate educational need to know will be informed about approved accommodations for a student.
-For confidentiality details, see the OSU-COM Policy on Accommodations for Students with Disabilities.
+For confidentiality details, see the OSU-CHS Policy on Accommodations for Students with Disabilities.

 Who informs my teachers that I am entitled to receive an accommodation?

 The Committee on Students with Disabilities will be responsible for ensuring that accommodations are appropriately implemented, as assigned.
 Once the Committee on Students with Disabilities determines a student’s eligibility for accommodations, the Committee will notify the student, respective offices for assistance with implementing approved accommodations (such as, the Office of Educational Development or Office of Clinical Education), and Course Coordinator or Clerkship Coordinator (for those classes that the student wishes to use the accommodation(s).
-The Office of Student Affairs will arrange for accommodations that fall outside the scope of either the Office of Educational Development or the Office of Clinical Education.
+The Office of Student Life will arrange for accommodations that fall outside the scope of either the Office of Educational Development or the Office of Clinical Education.